-Students will analyze how we distinguish poems from prose.
+Students will learn how to distinguish poems from prose.

-Students will analyze and discuss what makes a poem successful.
+Students will learn what writing techniques make a poem successful.

-Students will write original poems of various kinds.
+Students will gain proficiency in the writing of original poems of various kinds.

-Students will analyze the markets for poems, and how those markets determine what is/isn't a "good" poem.
+Students will analyze the markets for poems, and learn how those markets determine what is/isn't a "good" poem.

-Students will discuss what makes poems important not only to individuals but to our culture.
+Students will gain a deeper understanding of what makes poems important not only to individuals but to our culture